-Roby and I are finally on a mommy son vacation enjoying the unruffled French countryside.We are currently staying in this lovely home in Saint Pierre de Chandieu, approximately 23kms from Lyon in Rhône-Alpes region.
+R and I are finally on a mommy son vacation enjoying the unruffled French countryside.We are currently staying in Saint Pierre de Chandieu, approximately 23kms from Lyon in Rhône-Alpes region.
 This part of the country is calm and relaxed with picturesque landscapes.
 Red poppies are in full bloom creating a spectacular display.
 Touch wood the weather has been clement allowing us to spend more time outdoors and enjoy the magic of spring.
 We couldn’t have chosen a better time to visit.
 We spent our first days picking strawberries and cherries.

 The Vercors Massif lies in the Prealps, in the south-east France, straddling the departments of Drôme and Isère, both of which are part of the Rhône-Alpes region, about 100 kilometres (62 mi) south-east of Lyon.